matter-labs/zksync-web-era-docs/docs/reference/architecture/differences-with-ethereum.md

     constructor() {
         assembly {
-            deployTimeCodeSize := codesize() // behaves as CALLDATASIZE }
+            deployTimeCodeSize := codesize() // return the size of the constructor arguments }
     }